NervosEducationHub/EducationHubArticles/what_are-precompiles_(explainCKBot)/index.md

 - github:explainCKBot
 ---

-This article delves into the intricacies of precompiles, shedding light on their nature, types, technical aspects, and broader implications in the blockchain sphere.
+These precompiled contracts enhance blockchain efficiency by handling complex operations at the protocol level rather than through standard smart contracts.
+This guide explores what precompiles are, how they function within the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/), and their significance in blockchain development.

-## The Nature of Precompiles
+## Understanding Precompiles in Blockchain

 Precompiled contracts, commonly known as precompiles, are a unique and integral part of blockchain technology, specifically within the Ethereum Virtual Machine (EVM).
 Unlike standard smart contracts that are written in high-level languages like Solidity and then compiled into bytecode for execution on the EVM, precompiles are, as their name suggests, pre-built into the Ethereum protocol itself.